neurodata/neurodata.io/content/about/agreements.md

 Three months prior to departure, make a 'transition' plan, wherein the technical expertise you have acquired in the lab is transferred to at least one individual in the lab.
 This includes,
 - If you have written a numerical package, that the core components of it are integrated into another package, so maintanence is no longer dependent on you;
 - A plan for how to address completing papers that are not yet 'done' (where done means we've already sent proofs back).
 This includes identifying an indivudal who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the corresponding author.

+#### Authorship Agreements

+Typically, the person actually submitting the paper is the first author.
+This means that sometimes, if we get feedback after an individual has left the lab, and that person decides to prioritize other work, the 2nd author may be responsible for resubmitting, and the author order may switch accordingly.

 ### Other Kinds of Agreements